weslleyolli/Organo/README.md

 ## Try It Out

 Explore the Team Builder application and see how it can help you streamline the process of creating and managing technology teams.

-[Try Team Builder](https://example.com)
+<h1>NPM START</h1>

 I'm excited to continue enhancing this project and adding new features to meet the evolving needs of team management.
 Stay tuned for more updates and improvements!